 While it has been fun to schit all over Seattle’s new offensive coordinator — and we have rightfully done so in several instances — Schotty has without question impacted Wilson’s play for the better, forcing the quarterback to meticulously focus on his footwork, pocket movement, and overall mechanics.

-But these mistakes seem to be fewer and further between.
-As the season has progressed, improvements have been noticeable.
+But these mistakes seem to be fewer and further between than before.
+As the season has progressed, improvements are noticeable.
 Russ has always contorted himself in all sorts of ways while moving in all sorts of directions to make absurd throws, but it felt like he had been falling behind in the minute details that separate the very good quarterbacks from the truly elite.

 * This value was pulled before Pro Football Reference updated their database after Sunday’s game against the 49ers.
 As of now, Wilson has the highest ANY/A of any season in his career to date.
 Shouts to ExcellentPastries on Reddit for pointing this out.